imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the POST method for api/orders section, the order field now contains the previous JSON.
 At the bottom, the Try it out button is circled.](media/image175.png "POST /api/orders section")

-4. Once you get back a 200 response code, the order id will be returned in the Response Body.
+4. Once you get back a 200-response code, the order id will be returned in the Response Body.

     ![In the Try it out section, the Response Body unique order ID is circled.](media/image176.png "Try it out section")